 In addition the above guidance states it will also be necessary to have policies in place that address NRPF service provision, which address how discretionary powers are exercised towards particular groups, for example, pregnant women without children.
 Customer may therefore include additional local information.

 The term no recourse to public funds (NRPF) applies to people who are subject to immigration control.
+There are legal limitations on local authorities in relation to the services that they may provide to asylum seekers and other overseas nationals who are ‘subject to immigration control’ (PSIC).

 The statement ‘no public funds’ will be written on the person’s immigration documentation, if they have immigration permission with NRPF.